scylladb/scylladb/docs/upgrade/upgrade-enterprise/upgrade-guide-from-2019.1-to-2020.1/upgrade-guide-from-2019.1-to-2020.1-rpm.rst

 **During** the rolling upgrade, it is highly recommended:

 * Not to use new 2020.1 features.
 * Not to run administration functions, like repairs, refresh, rebuild or add or remove nodes.
-See :doc:`here </operating-scylla/manager/2.1/sctool>` for suspending Scylla Manager scheduled or running repairs.
+See `sctool <https://manager.docs.scylladb.com/stable/sctool/index.html>`_ for suspending Scylla Manager scheduled or running repairs.
 * Not to apply schema changes.

 .. include:: /upgrade/_common/upgrade_to_2020_warning.rst